phenax/null-browser/README.md

   - filter host-names
 - **No settings page**
   - write some lua
-- **No chrome extensions**
+- **No chromium/web extensions**
   - inject javascript into pages from your lua config
 - **No built-in cryptocurrency**
-  - it's a web browser.
-Add it if you want it
+  - add it if you want it
 - **No built-in AI**
-  - it's a web browser.
-Add it if you want it
+  - add it if you want it

 Any feature you want, you implement yourself.